• How long does the process take?

 • Do you offer a preparation course for the test?
 What is the cost?

 Yes, SCA offers a preparation course called, Preparation for Standardized Clinical Knowledge Test for Board Certified and Credentialed Chaplains.
-It is not a requirement to purchase this course for certification or credentialing.
+Please note: it is not a requirement to purchase this course for certification or credentialing.

 • What happens if I fail the test?